un-ts/eslint-plugin-import-x/.changeset/tasty-colts-cover.md

 "eslint-plugin-import-x": minor
 ---

 Added `no-rename-default` that forbid importing a default export by a different name.
-Originally created by @whitneytit, ported by @SukkaW
+Originally created by @whitneyit, ported by @SukkaW